Generic selectors

 The marriage covenant between husband and wife might survive betrayal.
 But, even after reconciliation, the trust and love between them will never be what it once was or become what it might have been without the betrayal.
 Betrayals can also result in dissolution of the marriage (divorce).
 Adultery and abuse are the most common betrayals of the marriage covenant.

-In the case of betraying the covenant with God, a repentant person could still reconcile and receive eternal life—but their works might be forfeited with a loss of reward (1 Corinthians 3:11-15).
+In the case of betraying the covenant with God, a repentant person could still reconcile and receive eternal life—but their works might be forfeited with a loss of reward (1 Cor.
+3:11-15).

 On the other hand, betrayal can be such that the relationship is irreconcilable.
 Anyone who refuses to repent betrays the sacrifice of Jesus Christ given for his or her sins.
 This is something that God will not tolerate and is absolutely clear in Hebrews 10:

-Beyond the offenses already mentioned, there have been cases involving some in positions of authority within the Church who have betrayed both adults and children.
-This has been the cause of many to “leave” the body of Christ—because they are consumed with anger and bitterness.
+Beyond the offenses already mentioned, there have been cases involving some in positions of authority within the ekklesia who have betrayed both adults and children.
+This has been the cause of many to leave the body of Christ—because they are consumed with anger and bitterness.

 Betrayal also occurs among friends.
 Many have destroyed friendships by promoting “new truth,” being gossips, or spreading slander and false accusations.